 Michael Levine is, without a doubt, the prime example of a “Go-Getter”.
 In his 35 years of practice, Michael has never stopped chasing after perfection, and his reputation and record are a shining reflection of this.
 If you’re looking for a personal injury attorney who is a rare combination of experience, hard-charging, tactical, spirited, and unfailingly caring, you’ve found him.

 At RGLZ we sometimes wonder how Michael finds the time and energy to do everything he does.
-He lectures often on his areas of expertise before the bar associations of Suffolk and New York State, serves on the Grievance and Judicial Screening committees for those bar associations, writes articles for legal journals, has served as the President of the more than 4000 member strong New York State Trial Lawyers’ Association, is Mayor of his home town of Old Field, NY, had also hosted the radio show “Redefining Personal Injury” on 103.9 LI News Radio, and still finds time to be an active part of the Long Island motorcycle community as Motorcycle Mike Esq.
+He lectures often on his areas of expertise before the bar associations of Suffolk and New York State, writes articles for legal journals, was elected as Co-Chair for the Long Island Chapter of the Brain Injury Association of New York State, served as Past President of the more than 4000 member strong New York State Trial Lawyers’ Association, stepped down as Mayor in his hometown of Old Field after 12 years, and still finds time to be an active part of the Long Island motorcycle riding community as Motorcycle Mike Esq.

 This is all on top of a thriving practice here at RGLZ, where Michael handles litigation in numerous types of personal injury cases including motorcycle accidents, auto accidents, truck accidents, premises liability accidents, construction accidents, and railroad and subway accidents, among others.
 He is also a friend of labor unions, taking cases for the Transit Workers Union and other large unions in New York.